lhcb/starterkit-lessons/contributing-lesson.md

 >
 > Try out Markdown live in your browser with [Dillinger](http://dillinger.io/).

-If you want to see what your changes look like, simpyly paste a lesson to Dillinger.
+If you want to see what your changes look like, simply paste a lesson to Dillinger.

 If you found something to improve, create a new branch with a fitting